Mustafa Adrisi: Vice President of Uganda

 In January 1977 President Amin removed Adrisi from his post as army chief of staff and appointed him Vice President of Uganda.
 Amin had ruled Uganda without a vice president for six years, and his decision to give Adrisi the job probably stemmed from his wish to appease soldiers who wanted the dismissal of Brigadier Hussein Marella, an ally of Amin who had killed a prominent Lugbara officer.
 Adrisi was instructed to resign from his post as Minister of Defence, but declined to do so.
 That year a split in the Uganda Army developed between supporters of Amin and soldiers loyal to Adrisi, who held significant power in the government and wanted to purge foreigners, particularly Sudanese, from the military.
 Adrisi felt that foreigners were not dependent enough on the regime to support it, and would at their convenience flee back to their lands of origin.
 He thought that it would be best if the Uganda Army was made up of northern Ugandans who had a larger stake in fighting for it.
 The resulting tension in the army was further exacerbated when Adrisi got in a shootout with Colonel Taban Lupayi, the head of the marines.
-Despite threatening civilians earlier in his career, Adrisi was increasingly viewed by segments of the army and general populace as a proponent of a return to law and order, as he had freed several civilian detainees and publicly condemned extra-judicial killings.
+Despite threatening civilians earlier in his career, Adrisi was increasingly viewed by segments of the army and general populace as a proponent of a return to law and order, as he had freed several civilian detainees and publicly condemned extrajudicial killings.
 He later testified that Amin had summoned him four times to accuse him of plotting a coup, which he repeatedly denied.
 According to journalist George Ivan Smith, Adrisi was also involved in a purge of Langi and Acholi in 1977, during which a large number of civilians were murdered in northern Uganda.
 By the end of the year he also held the post of Minister of Internal Affairs, having taken over the job after the death of the previous incumbent, Charles Oboth Ofumbi.